MycroftAI/documentation/_pages/integration-testrunner.md

 AssertionError
 ```

-In the first line the test case is printed, in the second line the rules created from the test case is printed.
-Then comes a number of “Evaluating message” lines, that represent a message event each.
+In the first line the test case is printed, in the second line the rules created from the test case are printed.
+Then comes a number of “Evaluating message” lines, that each represent a message event.
 Near the end we find the “Rule status” which shows what rules succeeded.

-In the rule status we find ```['endsWith', 'intent_type', 'PairingIntent', 'succeeded']``` which means that the intent type was found, since “succeeded” was appended to that rule part.
+In the rule status we find ```['endsWith', 'intent_type', 'PairingIntent', 'succeeded']``` which means that the **Intent** type was found, since “succeeded” was appended to that rule part.
 However, we did not find the ```DevicePairingPhrase``` in the same message.
 We expect the ```DevicePairingPhrase``` in the same message because of the “and” operator.
 And if we look at the messages in the log above, we can’t find a message where the ```DevicePairingPhrase``` appear.

 To see this more clearly, it sometimes pays off to reformat the rule status:
 ```